Ray-sunny/Rock_paper_scissors_game/README.md

 - Multiple rounds of play
 - Player and computer score tracking with a final win rate calculation
 - Ability to replay the game after each session

+### How to Run
+1. Clone this repository.
+2. Run the following command in your terminal: python rock_paper_scissors.py